djangocon/2025.djangocon.us/src/_content/posts/guide-to-ametica.md

 Many countries have some form of value added tax or goods and services tax rolled into the retail price that you pay, so a bottle of water that's listed as costing $2 is exactly what you  pay.
 In the US, this is very much _not_ the case.
 Instead, each state charges its own sales tax, and in many states, counties and municipalities add their own tax on top of that.
 Some places charge different tax rates for different classes of goods, such as a discount for food.

 In Chicago, Illinois, the combined sales tax rate is 10.25%.
 This is made up of the 6.25% Illinois state tax, 1.75% Cook County tax, 1.25% Chicago city tax, and a 1.0% Regional Transportation Authority (RTA) tax.
-For example, if you were to buy a $2 bottle of water, you would pay $2.21 for it.
+So, for example, a $2 bottle of water will cost you $2.21 after tax.

 ## Tipping

 Tipping (gratuities) in the United States is rampant.
 Here's a rough idea of how much you'll be expected to add on top of your bill in Chicago:

 - Restaurants: 18-20% for everything except for the big-name fast food restaurants (e.g., McDonald's, Wendy's, Burger King).
 - Even some self-serve kiosk ordering places will try to ask for a tip!
 This money will theoretically go to the staff preparing and/or delivering your food, but it definitely feels odd.
 If service is exceptional, you might consider tipping more than 20%.
 Some restaurants may automatically add a gratuity for large parties, so always check your bill.
 - Coffee shops: $1-2 per complicated drink order.
 For a simple cup of coffee or tea, tipping is not strictly expected but appreciated, especially if there's a tip jar.
 - Bars: $1-2 per beer/glass of wine, $2-4 per cocktail, or 15-20% of the total tab.
 - Rideshare and taxis: 15-20% of the fare.
 While optional on apps, it's highly encouraged.
 Drivers often prefer cash tips.